McMaster-Baby-Lab/handbook/pages/devices/devices.md

 # Research devices used in the lab

-Here, we list documents, instructions, and resources for general lab activties.
+Here, we outline the various devices and technology used for research in the lab.
 {: .fs-6 .fw-300 }